 West African Cuisine is amongst the most flavorful I’ve come across.
 It is stuffed with rich flavors, unique combinations of ingredients, and a strong tradition of passing down recipes through the generations.

-This chicken mafé recipe is an amazing example of such a dish.
+This chicken mafe recipe is an amazing example of such a dish from West Africa.
 It is well-known and loved across the region but especially in Ghana, the Ivory Coast, Gambia, Mali, and Senegal.

 So, what exactly is chicken mafé?
-The simplest way to describe this dish is that it is a West African peanut chicken stew.
+The simplest way to describe peanut flavor in this dish is that it is a West African peanut chicken stew.

 However, there is a lot more that goes into this dish than you may think!

-Chicken Mafé is packed with delicious vegetables that create a super savory, umami, and earthy stew.
+This recipe is packed with delicious root vegetables that create a super savory, umami, and earthy stew.
 Its seasonings are simple, and it mainly relies on the natural flavors of tomatoes, browned chicken, and earthy vegetables.

 I’ve only added some sea salt, black pepper, tomato paste, and garlic as flavoring ingredients.